- What is the Multi Entry Visa Policy?

 This comes in the form of:

-- The Application Package – where your assigned immigration lawyer will check that you meet the requirements and even fill out your application for you on your behalf
+- The Application Package – where your assigned immigration expert will check that you meet the requirements and even fill out your application for you on your behalf

-- The Advice Package – where your lawyer will talk you through your circumstances and advise which documents you may need or your next steps
+- The Advice Package – where your consultant will talk you through your circumstances and advise which documents you may need or your next steps

 - The Fast-Track Application Package – in the event of needing an urgent decision on your visa application, IAS can streamline the application process and consider your case a top priority

-- The Document Checking service – where your Irish immigration lawyer will assess the documents that you wish to submit in your application and will advise you on anything else you may have missed
+- The Document Checking service – where your Irish immigration expert will assess the documents that you wish to submit in your application and will advise you on anything else you may have missed, the same as any immigration lawyer would.